 A street turn is when "somebody has an empty and they're in line, and we need that empty, so we just exchanged those containers outside the Marine terminal.
 That saves two moves at the Marine terminal," said Aboudi.
 Steamship lines responded to this by charging $25 to street-turn a container -- that further cut into drayage trucking companies' already thin margins.

-Overall, the mismanagement leads to drivers waiting in line for hours at the ports and sometimes going home empty-handed. --Tom Quimby contributed to this report
+Overall, the mismanagement leads to drivers waiting in line for hours at the ports and sometimes going home empty-handed. --Senior Editor Tom Quimby contributed to this report.

 Next in this series: Sky-high rates turn intermodal challenges into opportunity